ghc-proposals/ghc-proposals/README.rst

-      Committee members should see the `acceptance page <https://github.com/ghc-proposals/ghc-proposals/blob/master/acceptance.rst>`_ for a checklist to be applied to accepted proposals and the steps necessary in order to mark a proposal as accepted.
+      Committee members should see the `acceptance page <https://github.com/ghc-proposals/ghc-proposals/blob/master/acceptance.rst>`_ for a checklist to be applied to accepted proposals and the steps necessary in order to label a proposal as accepted.

 What is a dormant proposal?
 ---------------------------

-Label `Dormant <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Dormant%22>`__ is *outdated* mark.
+Label `Dormant <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Dormant%22>`__ is *outdated* label.
 It is no longer in use.
-Label had similar meaning to "Needs revision" mark.
+Labeled proposal had similar meaning to proposal with "Needs revision" label.

 Review criteria
 ---------------